GustavoHBDuarte/GustavoHBDuarte/README.md

 ## About me

 My name is Gustavo , I am a PhD in Sciences, chemist, completing the course in Data Science and enthusiast of building solutions involving the use of data.
-Here you are going to find some cool projects in the field of data science as well as some academic projects in the field of untargeted metabolomics
+Here you are going to find some cool projects in the field of data science as well as some academic projects in the field of untargeted metabolomics.
+Feel free to get in touch!